 Top Acronyms in Software Development

 Software development is a field rich with terminology, including a multitude of acronyms that are often used as shorthand.
 Understanding these acronyms is crucial for effective communication, whether you're a seasoned developer or new to the industry.
-This article will cover some of the most common and important acronyms in software development.

 What Are Acronyms in Software Development?